-- The School Board's financial position is the product of several financial transactions including the net results of activities, the acquisition and payment of debt, the acquisition and disposal of capital assets, and the depreciation of capital assets. - Increase in long-term liabilities due to the issuance of \$15 million of new general obligation bonds. - The investment of \$12.3 million in capital assets for buses and the remodeling of schools for 2022.
+- The School Board's financial position is the product of several financial transactions including the net results of activities, the acquisition and payment of debt, the acquisition and disposal of capital assets, and the depreciation of capital assets. - Increase in long-term liabilities due to the issuance of \$20 million of new general obligation bonds. - The investment of \$14.2 million in capital assets for the remodeling of schools for 2024.

-Changes in net position - The table on the following page presents a summary of the changes in net position for the fiscal years ended June 30, 2023 and 2022.
+Changes in net position - The table on the following page presents a summary of the changes in net position for the fiscal years ended June 30, 2024 and 2023.

-• The School Board's total revenues for the fiscal year ended June 30, 2023 were \$247.6 million compared to \$233.5 million for the year ended June 30, 2022.
+• The School Board's total revenues for the fiscal year ended June 30, 2024 were \$272.5 million compared to \$247.6 million for the year ended June 30, 2023.
 The increase is due to an increase in operating grants, property tax revenues, sales and use tax revenue, and state grant revenue.
-Federal and state governments subsidized certain programs, primarily increased literacy initiatives, with grants and contributions in the amount of \$19.4 million for 2023 and \$17.1 million for 2022.
-Additionally, the total revenue increase is attributed to an increase in sales tax revenues of \$8.4 million, which was due to inflation and an increase in economic activity in the parish.
-Finally, property tax revenue increased by \$11.3 million due to new industrial investment in property.
+Federal and state governments subsidized certain programs, primarily increased literacy initiatives, with grants and contributions in the amount of \$30.0 million for 2024 and \$19.4 million for 2023.
+Additionally, the total revenue increase is attributed to an increase in property tax revenue of \$16.4 million due to new industrial investment in property.

-- The total cost of all programs and services was \$178.0 million in 2023 compared to \$207.4 million in 2022.
-The primary reasons for this change in expenses is due to a decrease in regular and special program expenses, as well as a large decrease in plant services expenses.
-The decrease in plant services expenses from \$55.1 million in 2022 to \$28.3 million in 2022 is due to a decrease in Hurricane Ida recovery expenses. - Cost of governmental activities, net of program revenues generated by these activities (\$157.7 million) was financed by general revenues, primarily made up of property taxes (\$100.0 million), sales taxes (\$72.4 million), and state aid (\$32.2 million). - The overall financial condition has increased with total net position increasing from (\$351.8) million to (\$282.2) million dollars.
+- The total cost of all programs and services was \$177.7 million in 2024 compared to \$178.0 million in 2023.
+The primary reasons for this change in expenses is due to a decrease in regular and special program expenses, as well as a small decrease in plant services expenses. - Cost of governmental activities, net of program revenues generated by these activities (\$147.1 million) was financed by general revenues, primarily made up of property taxes (\$116.3 million), sales taxes (\$70.7 million), and state aid (\$42.3 million). - The overall financial condition has increased with total net position increasing from (\$282.2) million to (\$187.4) million dollars.